vuamitom/vuamitom.github.io/_drafts/2018-11-23-examine-brics-automaton.markdown

 - remove dead state: state is considered dead if it is not reachable from any valid state.
 - reduce: combine adjacent and overlapping edges with the same destination.

+The idea of brics is simpler.
+It creates a dfa, states of which contains map from input characters to transition to another state.
+A similar optimization to Google Re2 is that it sought to group characters into non overlapping byte ranges, each of which lead to single transition from a given state.